HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 date: 2025-09-01
 ---

 In this post, I am outlining the plan and structure for my NHL fantasy opimizer.
 I am aiming to keep the workflow organized for coding, analysis, and weekly blog updates as I develop the project.
-Whether my week is a complete failure or major success, I will report what I learn and gain from each step.
+Whether my week is a complete failure or a major success, I will report what I learn and gain from each step.

 ---